Essex Business School

 5. Data and Analytics.

-The main learning and teaching methods are the lectures and classes.
+The main learning and teaching methods are the lectures and online material supporting those lectures and the exercises.
 There are additional contact hours with lecturers outside the classroom available to students.

 - (2009) Palgrave Handbook of Econometrics, London: Palgrave Macmillan UK.